emilija-lazarevic/API-Test-Automation-Assessment/test-scenarios/test-scenarios.md

 And they send a DELETE request for a non-existing user Then the API returns status code 400
 And an error message

+Scenario: Unsuccessful deletion through a non-admin user Given that the user that is logged in is not an admin And they send a DELETE request for a user ID
+Then the API returns status code 403
+And an error message
 ```